cookie1170/input-helper/README.md

-# input-wrapper
+# input-helper

-Generates static wrappers for strong-referencing input actions from Unity's Input system.
+Generates static wrappers for strong-referencing input actions from Unity's Input system, as well as provides a system for easily remapping inputs

-# Usage
+# Input wrapper:

 1. Open the project settings (Edit -> Project settings)
 2. Set it up under the 'Input Wrapper' section